 Exeter castle building work

-Work on the curtain wall at Exeter castle progressed from 1169 and 1177.
+Work on the curtain wall at Exeter Castle progressed from 1169 until 1177.

 Calder Abbey attacked by the Scots

 Monks of the Savigny order were attacked by the Scots under the control of David I, and were forced to return to Furness Abbey.